Pancharaaksharam: Plot

 Pancharaaksharam opens with an animated prelude set in the 11th century Chola period.
 A saint who is well versed in many languages writes a book called Pancharaaksharam.
 The book is a combination of many books in different languages and the experiences of the saint himself.
 It travels from person to person and eventually goes to a king who seems interested in the predictions in the book and follows them closely.
 The last time the king reads the book, it says that he will be killed in a war and the predictions come true.
 His kingdom falls and the book is said to be an accursed book that predicts the reader's future and is kept hidden and is eventually lost from history.

 The story moves to the present day.
-Five random strangers - Dishyanth, Sameera, Dharna, Jeevika and Aidhan, all from different walks of life, meet at a concert.
+Five random strangers - Dishyanth, Sameera, Dharma, Jeevika and Aidhan, all from different walks of life, meet at a concert.
 They become friends immediately and they go on a trip together.
 On their trip, Sameera suggests a game using a book in the library, which turns out to be the cursed book from many centuries earlier.
 Each of them takes their turns reading out a prediction for themselves in the form of riddles, and are skeptical about it and brushes it off as a joke initially.
-But the predictions mentioned for each of them happen in reality - Sameera faces a terrifying supernatural occurrence in her house, Dishyanth who is a traveller, gets attacked by dacoits on his travel, Aidhan is seriously injured by electrocution from his guitar, Dharna has an accident during a professional car race.
+But the predictions mentioned for each of them happen in reality - Sameera faces a terrifying supernatural occurrence in her house, Dishyanth who is a traveller, gets attacked by dacoits on his travel, Aidhan is seriously injured by electrocution from his guitar, Dharma has an accident during a professional car race.
 Jeevika, who is a do-gooder by nature, faces a serial killer who kidnaps and tortures her and shows her the dark and twisted realities of the dark web.
 Everyone except Jeevika recovers from their respective mishaps, but they fail to locate Jeevika who is kept at an undisclosed location.
 The friends follow certain clues they remember reading in the book and try to figure it out.
 After a lot of twists and turns, the clues finally lead them to the area where Jeevika is held hostage along with few other women.
 The friends fight the serial killer together and subdue him and manage to free Jeevika and the other women successfully.
 They throw the cursed book away in order to avoid future problems, just in case.

 In the end, as Sameera peacefully relaxes thinking about the harrowing experiences they faced recently, she comes across a blue bird and remembers a forgotten piece of the riddle she had read earlier in the book.
 It says that she will see a blue bird following which an impending doom and a horrible disaster will strike again.
 The movie ends as she looks in horror.